 Right beside the Blend Mode option, you will find the color.
 You can choose any color from the panel and apply that as a shadow.
 According to the common property, the color is black by default.

 You can control the opacity from this panel.
-The higher percentage you choose, the darker shadow you will get.
+The higher the percentage you choose, the darker the shadow you will get.
 So, 0% opacity means no shadow.
 And, 100% opacity means the darkest shadow.

 Spread is for the shadow edge’s hardness or softness.
-More percentage of the Spread makes the shadow sharper.
+A higher percentage of the Spread makes the shadow sharper.
 Oppositely, the less percentage you use, the shadow will be softer.

 In the Contour panel, you can choose the type of shadow.
 You will have the liberty to choose from twelve options.
 Not only that, here you can adjust the level of the Contour.
 First, select the option from the down arrow option you want to use.
 Then, click on the levels preview.
 And, you will get the levels option.

-Noise option is optional that you can use for a shadow.
-Especially, noise is appropriate for the subjects that have lots of embedded transparencies.
+The noise option is optional you can use it for a shadow.
+Especially, noise is especially appropriate for subjects that have lots of embedded transparencies.
 Well, you can also use it for any subject to add a different effect.

 FAQ About Drop Shadow in Photoshop